ififfy/flipflip/docs/clips.md

 * Click <img style="vertical-align: -5px" src="doc_icons/tag.svg" alt="Tag" width="20" height="20"> to start tagging this clip.
   * New clips will ineherit the source's current tags.
   * Chaging a source's tags doesn't change its clips' tags.
-  * Clip tags will be used for Scene Generators which have "Use Clips" is on, otherwise source tags will be used
+  * Clip tags will be used for Scene Generators which have `Use Clips` on, otherwise source tags will be used
     * If a clip has _no_ tags, it acts as though it has its source's tags during Scene Generation.
 * Click <img style="vertical-align: -5px" src="doc_icons/volume.svg" alt="Volume" width="20" height="20"> to set the volume
 of this clip to the current volume.
 Right click to reset the volume.